aeberbach/aeberbach.github.io/_posts/2016-04-13-minipulse.markdown

 <img src="{{ site.baseurl }}/assets/minipulse/Parts/everything.jpg?raw=true">
 <figcaption>Everything else</figcaption>
 </figure>
 And here are all the parts in a bit more order.
-I was going to separate them into small containers by construction step (there are 9 steps) but I found it just as easy to take them from here as each step was complete.
+I was going to separate them into small containers by construction step (there are 9 steps) but I found it just as easy to take them from this mat as each step was complete.
 The electrolytics are decidedly cheap, nasty-looking things - brand names like "Forever" and "Suntan".
 I'm not looking for audiophile stuff like Black Gate or Cerafine but I have replaced too many bulging, leaky electrolytics in the past ten years.
 But I used them.
 That's about the only complaint I have about the parts.
 You can see from the individually labelled resistors that silverdog has gone to a lot of trouble to make this as easy as possible to put together right.
 The <A href="http://silverdog.co.uk/shop2/library/minipulserevd.pdf" target="_blank">instruction manual</A> is available before you buy the kit so you can see what you'll be building.
 The manual stresses that you should follow the build steps in order and perform the tests at the end of each step.
 This post describes following those steps and shows the result of each test.
 I have one very tiny criticism (in steps 7 and 8) but otherwise it's very, very good.
 Up front I'll say this is a great kit.
 Buy with confidence.